+Tagged Values

+Team Library

-Getting to know Team Reviews
+Getting to know Team Library

-Introducing Team Reviews
+Introducing Team Library

-Team reviews provide an opportunity for developers, modelers, customers and stakeholders to comment and provide feedback on the work in progress or at the completion of a milestone or project.
+The Team Library provides an opportunity for developers, modelers, customers and stakeholders to comment and provide feedback on the work in progress or at the completion of a milestone or project.

-Usage of Team Reviews
+Usage of Team Library

-The Team Review feature can be used to conduct model reviews from any number of perspectives including walk-throughs, formal model reviews, or ad-hoc reviews.
+The Team Library feature can be used to conduct model reviews from any number of perspectives, including walk-throughs, formal model reviews, or ad-hoc reviews.

-Where to find Team Reviews
+Where to find Team Library

-Options for Team Reviews
+Options for Team Library

-There is a wide range of settings available to configure the Team Reviews available from the Category and Topic context menus, including setting the status of the category or topic and other options.
-Diagrams, elements and element features can be conveniently dragged from the Project Browser to create model links that can be used by team members to hyperlink directly from the Team Review window to these items in the Project Browser.
+There is a wide range of settings available to configure the Team Library available from the Category and Topic context menus, including setting the status of the category or topic and other options.
+Diagrams, elements and element features can be conveniently dragged from the Browser window to create model links that can be used by team members to hyperlink directly from the Team Library window to these items in the Browser window.

-Learn more about Team Reviews Team Review
+Learn more about Team Library Team Library Testing

-Testing

-Getting to know the Testing
+Getting to know Testing

-Introducing the Testing
+Introducing Testing

 Enterprise Architect has a number of tools that can be used for modeling aspects of the test discipline.
-The Testing Window is the central tool for creating and managing tests, allowing a range of different test types to be defined including properties such as status and the results of tests to be recorded.
+The Testing Window is the central tool for creating and managing tests, allowing a range of different test types to be defined, including properties such as Status and the results of tests to be recorded.

-- Who it was Checked by

 - The Class of Test (such as Acceptance)

 - The Date it was last run

 - Description of the Test

 - Inputs required

 - Acceptance Criteria

 - Results

-Learn more about the Testing
+Learn more about Testing

 Testing

 Traceability Window

 Getting to Know the Traceability Window

 Introducing the Traceability Window

 The Traceability window gives the modeler a hierarchical view of element connections, allowing traceability to be visualized and queried as elements are traversed in the model.
 This tool is particularly powerful because a modeler will often choose to hide diagram relationships but by selecting an element in the diagram and viewing its connections in the traceability window all its relationships will be displayed.

-Where to find the Traceability Window Show > Window > Traceability
+Where to find the Traceability Window

+Start > Desktop > Design > Traceability

-Usage of the Traceability The Traceability Window can be used to view the way an element is connected to Window other elements in the repository, in a hierarchy including the types of the relationships.
-This window gives a complete list of all relationships that cannot be seen by viewing elements in the Project Browser and might not appear in any diagrams.
+Usage of the Traceability Window

+The Traceability Window can be used to view the way an element is connected to other elements in the repository, in a hierarchy including the types of the relationships.
+This window gives a complete list of all relationships that cannot be seen by viewing elements in the Browser window and that might not appear in any diagrams.
 It is very useful for managing requirements and tracing how a requirement is related to up-process elements such as Business Drivers and down-process elements such as Components.
 It is a useful tool for newcomers to a model to gain a quick understanding of which are the important and well connected elements.
 It should be viewed before deleting an element in the model to ensure that the user understands the element's existing relationships.

-Options for the There are a series of options that restrict the traceability to specified connector Traceability Window types; these can be set to alter what is displayed in the window.
+Options for the Traceability Window

+There are a series of options that restrict the traceability to specified connector types; these can be set to alter what is displayed in the window.
 The options are available from the toolbar at the top of the window.